pricbnll/Qr-code-component/README.md

 ## My process

-Try dto do all by my self but I needed to see a video about flexbox and understand about min height and width.
+Try to do all by my self with confidence after 6 month a part of all technology and studies, so I needed to see some videos about flexbox and understand about 'min-height' and 'min-width'.

 ### Built with